JonathanYang0127/omnimimic/README.md

 ## Dataloading
 Our codebase uses the [RLDS](https://github.com/google-research/rlds) dataset format.
 To download the datasets, follow the instructions from the [Open-X Embodiment](https://github.com/google-deepmind/open_x_embodiment) codebase. \
-To link the training script to the datasets, add off the datasets to a single directory, then modify the data\_dir field in the config.
+To link the training script to the datasets, add all of the datasets to a single directory, then modify the data\_dir field in the config.

 To add a new dataset, follow these steps: